jstran97/ztm-smartbrain-api/README.md

 Web Server / Back-end portion of Final project for ZTM course

+This repository is for the web server (back-end) of the [web application](https://github.com/jstran97/ztm-smartbrain/tree/main).
+It was constructed using Express.js and PostgreSQL.

 1. Clone this repo
 2. Run `npm install`
 3. Run `npm start`